Numerical evidence for marginal scaling at the integer quantum Hall transition: Mimicry of relevant scaling from marginal RG flow

 The qualitative behavior of the solutions of the flow equations \eqref{eq:dDelta-} and \eqref{eq:dDelta+} very close the fixed point can be obtained by neglecting the second terms on the right-hand side.
 Then $\Delta_-(l)$ flows logarithmically slow toward zero (see Eq. \eqref{eq:dm_crit} above), and the factor $B \Delta_-^2(l)$ can be approximately treated as a constant in front of $\Delta_+(l)$, as in Eq. \eqref{eq:beta_xy_linear}, resulting in

 This is the mimicry of the conventional critical scaling as defined above.

-Eventually, RG trajectories leave the vicinity of the fixed point and $\Delta_+(l)$ grows large enough such that the second terms on the right-hand side in \eqref{eq:dDelta-} and \eqref{eq:dDelta+} significantly alter the global flow.
+Eventually, RG trajectories leave the vicinity of the fixed point and $\Delta_+(l)$ grows large enough so that the second terms on the right-hand side in \eqref{eq:dDelta-} and \eqref{eq:dDelta+} significantly alter the global flow.
 The condition for the mimicry of the conventional scaling is that the RG trajectory spends a long time sufficiently close to the fixed point where the powers of $\Delta_+(l)$ higher than the linear can be neglected, and $\Delta_{-}^{2}(l)$ does not vary appreciably across this range of $l$.
 This is easily achieved for $A \ll 1$ and $B \gg 1$ by starting the flow with $|\Delta_{-}(0)| \ll 1$.
 In this case we still expect that $\nu_\text{eff} \sim [B\Delta_{-}^{2}(0)]^{-1}$.
-This expectation is confirmed by the exact solution of the system \eqref{eq:dDelta-} and \eqref{eq:dDelta+} in the case $A=0$, presented in the Appendix, where Eq.~\eqref{eq:nueff} is shown to hold for $B \gg 1$.
+This expectation is confirmed by the exact solution of the system \eqref{eq:dDelta-} and \eqref{eq:dDelta+} in the case $A=0$, presented in Appendix \ref{app:exact}, where Eq.~\eqref{eq:nueff} is shown to hold for $B \gg 1$.

 The mimicry mechanism turns out quite robust and can be confirmed by the full numerical solution of Eqs.~(\ref{eq:dDelta-}) and (\ref{eq:dDelta+}).
-The results of the previous section suggest that typical values of $\Delta_{-}(0)$ are not much smaller than unity in magnitude.
-Employing $\Delta_{-}(0) = -0.35$ along with the choice $A=0.1$ and $B=8$ for the universal parameters, Fig.~\ref{fig:mimicry} shows a numerical solution, see blue lines.
-A linear approximation to the data in the bottom panel using $\ln\xi \sim -\nu_\text{eff} \ln\Delta_{+}(0) + \text{const}$ yields $\nu_\text{eff} \simeq 2.55$.
-The red lines denote results when the initial value $\Delta_{-}(0)$ is slightly changed to $-0.3$, in this case $\nu_\text{eff} \simeq 3.34$ emerges.
-Both values are beyond the accuracy of the estimate \eqref{eq:nueff}, since $B = 8$ is not large enough.
+The results of the previous section suggest that typical values of $\Delta_{-}(0)$ \bs{might be} of order $-0.1$.
+Employing $\Delta_{-}(0) = -0.1$ along with the ad-hoc choice $A=2$ and $B=40$ for the universal parameters, Fig.~\ref{fig:mimicry} shows a numerical solution, see blue lines.
+A linear approximation to the data in the bottom panel using $\ln\xi \sim -\nu_\text{eff} \ln\Delta_{+}(0) + \text{const}$ yields $\nu_\text{eff} \simeq 2.62$.
+The red lines denote results when the initial value $\Delta_{-}(0)$ is slightly changed to $-0.08$, in this case $\nu_\text{eff} \simeq 3.93$ emerges.
+Both values are slightly beyond the accuracy of the estimate \eqref{eq:nueff} ($2.44$ and $3.81$, respectively), since $B = 40$ is not quite large enough.